7 reasons fall is the best time to be in Bend

 Hone your hatchet throwing skills at Unofficial Logging Company, or pet kitty cats at Playful Paws Cat Cafe.
 I can’t believe I just suggested those two things in the same sentence, but I swear they’re both awesome!

 Guests of all ages can hit the High Desert Museum for cool exhibits and native wildlife including river otters, a fox, porcupines, and oodles of raptors.
+For another great museum fix, hit the Deschutes Historical Museum and scope out our unique local history, including a variety of indigenous artifacts.

 And while indoorsy fun is great, Fido still needs fresh air.
 Charge up your headlamp, then head for your favorite Bend pet store to grab a lighted collar and maybe some glow-in-the-dark toys.
+Then hit the trails or one of Bend’s fantastic off-leash dog parks.

 Bend’s Veteran’s Day Parade is touted as one of the largest in the state, and typically takes place the second Friday in November.
 It’s another three-day weekend when folks flock to Bend for the season’s first taste of snow.
+The 2024 parade is slated for November 11, so it’s a nice excuse to make a long weekend trip.

 Then come the big guns.
 Thanksgiving week brings a flurry of Bend restaurants offering turkey and pie and all the trimmings.
 Go here for a list of Thanksgiving dining options in Bend, then check out our event calendar for a plethora of fun runs to pep you up before or after the main meal.